What is a Smart Grid? And what does it do?

 Conclusion

-The smart grid is revolutionizing electricity consumption and production by making the entire network smart.
-This contribution is possible with the addition of new technologies - sensors, automatons, analyzers - in all the links of the network.
+The smart grid is revolutionising electricity consumption and production by making the entire network smart.
+This contribution is possible with the addition of new technologies - sensors, automatons, analysers - in all the links of the network.

 The smart grid is the perfect solution to cope with the increase in electricity demands from users but also the need to integrate renewable energies into the system to combat climate change.
 In addition, having complete control of electricity production/consumption could become a significant issue in the near future, with a large part of the world's population replacing motor cars with electric cars.